Double encoding: Directory traversal

 In the following PHP program, the value of $_GET["name"] is used to build a message to be shown to the user.
-This opens the possibility for XSS attacks that incorporate their payload into the HTTP GET parameter name.
+This opens the possibility for cross-site scripting (XSS) attacks that incorporate their payload into the HTTP GET parameter name.
 As a security filter against XSS attacks, this program sanitizes the value it reads from $_GET["name"] via the htmlentities function.
 However, after this filter, the program URI-decodes the data that it has read from $_GET["name"], which makes it vulnerable to double URI-encoding attacks.